AlejandroRivera/embedded-rabbitmq/README.md

 This library allows for the use of various RabbitMQ versions as if it was an embedded service that can be controlled from within the JVM.

+The way it works is by downloading, from official repositories, the correct artifact for the given version and operating system, extracting it and starting the RabbitMQ Server with the specified configuration.
+The broker can then be administered from within the JVM by using equivalent commands to `rabbitmqctl` or `rabbitmq-plugins`.

 ## Pre-requisites:

  * This project requires Java 7+